nhsuk/nhsuk-frontend/docs/contributing/coding-standards/browser-support.md

 | iOS              | Google Chrome (latest 2 versions)      | compliant   |
 | Android          | Google Chrome (latest 2 versions)      | compliant   |
 | Android          | Samsung Internet (latest 2 versions)   | compliant   |

-'Compliant' means that components should look and function as they were designed to do in other modern browsers.

-'Functional' means that components may not look exactly as they were designed but must still function properly and be usable without any errors.

 # Assistive technology support